Akuli/jou/doc/tutorial.md

 The `*` operator is sometimes called the **value-of operator**, and `*foo` means the value of a pointer `foo`.
 Note that the value-of operator is the opposite of the address-of operator:
-`&*foo` and `*&foo` are useless, because you might as well use `foo` directly.
+`&*foo` and `*&foo` are unnecessary, because you might as well use `foo` directly.

 As you can see, a function call can change the values of variables outside that function.
-However, the variables are clearly marked with `&`, so after getting used to this, it isn't as confusing as it seems.
+However, the variables passed as pointers are clearly marked with `&`, so it isn't as confusing as it seems to be at first.
 A common way to use this is to return multiple values from the same function:

 ```python